Rodrigossz/Synapse-Link-Key-Links/README.md

-# Azure Synapse Link For Cosmos DB Key Links
+# Azure Synapse Link For Cosmos DB - Key Links

-These are the key links for Azure Synapse Link for Cosmos DB
+These are the key links for Azure Synapse Link for Cosmos DB.
+Everything you need in one page.

 ## Documentation